 - Now restart the machine or create a new AMI.
 When the machine is restarted or the new AMI boots up, the SwiftCode and Leto application will be started on the new machine.

-- A snapshot of the required instance which contains the application is created (to be done when instance is in stopped state).
+- A snapshot of the required instance that contains the application is created (to be done when the instance is in the stopped state).

 - An AMI is created out of the snapshot that was taken in step 1.

 - A launch configuration is created using the AMI which was taken in step 2.
 This is to make sure the auto-scaling group will always take this launch configuration to spawn an instance